AndyWright360/Milestone-Project-1/README.md

   - Two anchor elements had a duplication of the `<a>` within the tag, so it displayed `<a a>`.
 This issue was also resolved by changing the `<button>` elements nested inside an `<a>` element.

-- Booking Page: Unnecessary 'required' attribute inside select type `<input>` elements.
+- Booking Page: Unnecessary 'required' attribute inside 'select' type `<input>` elements.

-  - As the select type inputs used in the booking form had a value associated to each of the options.
+  - As the 'select' type inputs used in the booking form had a value associated to each of the options.
 The 'required' attribute wasn't needed, as the first selectable option was chosen by default.
 My fix for this issue was to remove the 'required' attribute from these inputs.

 - Booking Page: 'Required' attribute applied to `<label>` element.